Chapter 2.2 Core Construction Mechanics

 Optionally, players can choose traits at character creation to help speed up proficiencies, increase unlock times, construct more complex constructions without a workstation, use less resources, and more.

-Construction Failure - Updated 8/24/25 Version 1.1
+Construction Failure - Updated 12/20/25 Version 1.2

 There is no construction failure in the sense that there isn’t a chance for failure in the typical construction route.
 (Not even a challenge character trait for it.)
 The construction option just isn't available if they can't.
 Construction however, can technically be interrupted or failed if building construction didn’t complete, if a monster attacks, or if players move or delete required needs like materials, or drop off points.
 In these instances, if there is building progression, it can be continued.
 Or if damaged, it will need to be repaired first, for progression to then continue once the materials are returned.
+Over time, if construction isn’t occurring due to inactivity, the stakes or structure will start to rot, then crack, and then self-destruct to make room for more active players.

 Usually, there is more than one builder in a community.